 The selection of parameters for each stage of the customer relationship is intended to cover most, if not all eventualities.
 A selection of parameters from the present document could enable potential customers to compare performances of various SP which in turn could enable them to make an informed choice of provider for their needs.
 These parameters could form the basis of a benchmark for the industry.

 The present document provides generic definitions and test methods for most, if not all, of the key parameters of telecommunication services and procedures to enable customers to understand easily different SP's offerings and their performance.
-The compendium of parameters covers the customer relationship phases of the service, but not the QoS of the telecommunication services themselves (already covered by other ETSI documents, e.g. EG 202 057 series [i.3], [i.4], [i.5] and [i.6]).
+The compendium of parameters covers the customer relationship phases of the service, but not the QoS of the telecommunication services themselves (already covered by other ETSI documents, e.g. EG/ES 202 057 series [i.3], [i.4], [i.5] and [i.6]).
 Thus, it covers the range from the earliest to the latest stages of the customer relationship of a service: Preliminary Information, Establishment of the contract, Service provisioning, Service alteration, Technical upgrade, Service support, Complaint management, Repair, Charging/Billing, Network/service management and Cessation.

 All the stakeholders, e.g. regulators, national institutions, operators, SP, users organisations may find in the present document a set of reference definitions and test methods to be used for delivering performance statistics.
 The same applies to any party which has an interest in the performance of SP, e.g. newspapers or consumers publications.
 When reported the data becomes a useful guide for the customer to choose a SP most suited for their particular needs.
 They may be used for any type of application e.g. quality monitoring or benchmark.